CBS This Morning—August 15, 2017

 During the segment, Dr. Metzl showed two different x-rays and compared a healthy knee to an arthritic knee.
 He explained that a healthy knee shows a space between the bones, while an unhealthy knee does not have a gap.

 Dr. Metzl advised muscle strengthening, such as squats and lunges, helps with strengthening the knees.

 He noted that he does not want patients to feel discouraged if they have osteoarthritis in the knee or become inactive.
 He said osteoarthritis in the knee can be reversed by staying active with regular exercise.

-Watch the segment at cbsnews.com.
+This story originally appeared at CBSNews.com.
 This aired during the August 15, 2017 broadcast.